temurk07/My-First-Demo-Repository/README.md

 This is a basic README.md (mark-down file)

-Markdown has a bunch of shortcuts:
+Markdown has a bunch of shortcuts for visual

-#Demo
+#Demo - add a space between '#' and 'Demo':
+# Demo